Braverman wants ‘full force of law’ used on displays of support for Hamas

 Home Secretary Suella Braverman posted on X, formerly known as Twitter, on Sunday morning, saying: “Whenever Israel is attacked, Islamists and other racists use Israeli defensive measures as a pretext to stir up hatred against British Jews.

-“Yesterday I spoke with @CST_UK to ensure the Government is doing everything necessary for the protection of our Jewish communities.
+“Yesterday I spoke with @CST_UK (Community Security Trust) to ensure the Government is doing everything necessary for the protection of our Jewish communities.

 “There must be zero tolerance for antisemitism or glorification of terrorism on the streets of Britain.